-If you’re a new or small business, you have to build an authoritative and trustworthy voice.
-You’re competing for a space on page one of Google, and considering a third of all internet users click the first Google search result, it’s important to rank well.
+When marketing your business online, you have to build an authoritative and trustworthy presence.
+You’re competing for space on page one of Google, and considering a third of all internet users click the first organic Google search result, it’s important to rank well.

 - Keyword research